Stiff Person Syndrome

-Clinically, stiff person syndrome is characterized by muscle rigidity that waxes and wanes with concurrent spasms.[3, 4] Usually, it begins in the axial muscles and extends to the proximal limb muscles, but the severity of the limb muscle involvement may overwhelm the axial muscle involvement (stiff limb syndrome).[5, 6, 7, 8, 9, 4] Some confusion has occurred as a result of cases that include other neurologic findings, such as encephalomyelitis, epilepsy, cerebral palsy, or cerebellar deficits, sometimes in addition to the classic clinical syndrome.[10, 11, 12, 13, 14, 15, 16]
+Clinically, stiff person syndrome (SPS) is characterized by muscle rigidity that waxes and wanes with concurrent spasms.[1, 2] Usually, it begins in the axial muscles and extends to the proximal limb muscles, but the severity of the limb muscle involvement may overwhelm the axial muscle involvement (stiff limb syndrome).[3, 4, 5, 6] 7 Some confusion has occurred as a result of cases that include other neurologic findings, such as encephalomyelitis, epilepsy, cerebral palsy, or cerebellar deficits, sometimes in addition to the classic clinical syndrome.[7, 8, 9, 10, 11, 12, 13]

 Glutamate is an excitatory amino acid synthesized from glucose via the Krebs cycle.
 It has several fates within the cell.
 Glutamate can be packaged for release from synaptic clefts, and it can be acted on by several transaminases to transform it to either glutamine or GABA.
 Following release from the synapse, glutamate is absorbed either by reuptake mechanisms by the neurons or, more commonly, by astrocytes.
 GAD is nearly ubiquitous in the CNS and is located in or near the synaptic button.
 It is rate limited primarily by the availability of free glutamate.
 However, GAD is not the only source of GABA.
 The Krebs cycle also serves to synthesize GABA via GABA-transaminase.

-However, GAD antibodies alone appear to be insufficient to cause stiff person syndrome,[3] and GAD antibodies are associated with a broad spectrum of disease; consequently, GAD clearly forms only part of the pathophysiology of stiff person syndrome.[26]
+However, GAD antibodies alone appear to be insufficient to cause stiff person syndrome,[1] and GAD antibodies are associated with a broad spectrum of disease; consequently, GAD clearly forms only part of the pathophysiology of stiff person syndrome.[18]
 Possibly, postsynaptic GABA-ergic mechanisms, such as the synaptobrevins involved in tetanus, are involved.
-Research continues to progress on this interesting subject.[5, 17, 21, 27, 7, 28] Some patients clearly have GAD antibody-negative disease and may also be negative for anti-amphiphysin but otherwise fit the clinical picture.
+Some patients clearly have GAD antibody-negative disease and may also be negative for anti-amphiphysin but otherwise fit the clinical picture.

 Stiff person syndrome is rare.
-Between 2000 and 2005, only 119 cases were identified in the United Kingdom.[29]
-Age of onset varies (30 to 60 years) and most frequently affects people in their 40s.[29]
-Stiff person syndrome does not predominantly occur in any racial or ethnic group.[30]
+Prevalence estimates range from one to two cases per 100,000 to one per million individuals.[19]
+Age of onset varies (30 to 60 years) and most frequently affects people in their 40s, with a higher incidence in females.[20, 19] Stiff person syndrome does not predominantly occur in any racial or ethnic group.[21]

 Mortality/Morbidity